yonatanrozin/a-contour-synthesizer/README.md

 Finally, using simultaneous Max for Live patches, the incoming line data can be routed to a number of tracks in Ableton Live, each with their own amp envelope, additive synth and waveform data, allowing a variety of "instruments" to be played and manipulated simultaneously.

+## Physical Interface

+The physical interface uses an Arduino wired to 16 analog circuits, each of which consists of a length of conductive rubber cord suspended over a strip of copper tape.
+The rubber cords are wired to voltage while the copper strips are grounded.
+The 2 components never touch until a weight is placed on the cable, lowering it down until it makes contact with the tape, completing the circuit.
+Since the cord is highly resistive to current, the current exiting the circuit will vary depending on how far up the cord the point of contact was made.
+The contour of an object placed on a surface can be extrapolated by placing these points on a graph and connecting the dots.